Temporary Amendments to PTO Policy and Holiday Schedule

 For example, an employee with a PTO balance of 29 days would be able to take an unpaid intermittent FML day related to the birth of a child without being required to use any of their available PTO.

-Currently, Intermittent FML must be used in tandem with available PTO until the PTO balance is 5 days or less.
+Currently, Intermittent FML must be used in tandem with available PTO until the PTO balance is five days or less.
 Then, employees can take Intermittent FML unpaid.

 COVID-19 Floating Holidays